1982 H2S BLOWOUT AT LODGEPOLE

 While it is problematic to rate one H2S well control incident as worse than another, the Blowout at Lodgepole may be described as one of North America’s worst H2S well control releases due to the large flow rate of the well, high concentration of H2S, and the ubiquitous public awareness following the incident.
 During the response to the blowout, tragically, 2 of the well control specialists lost their lives and 16 other workers were hospitalized.
-Being aware of the hazards of H2S and its affect in this and other historical well control incidents can help us in the oil and gas industry to improve safe operations in the future.
+Being aware of the hazards of H2S and its effect in this and other historical well control incidents can help us in the oil and gas industry to improve safe operations in the future.

-When the target reservoir was reached there was reason to believe it was expected to produce oil rather than the high H2S gas that the reservoir actually contained.
+When the target reservoir was reached, there was reason to believe it was expected to produce oil rather than the high H2S gas that the reservoir actually contained.
 While exploring for oil and gas during wildcat drilling there sometimes can be the ability to differentiate between an oil horizon and a gas horizon prior to drilling.
 These methods are varying in reliability and effectiveness based on the conditions of the fluids, geology involved, and the techniques used.
 Some techniques that would apply to locating a reservoir and determining whether it is oil or gas prior to drilling may include seismic, geostatistics, and outcrop studies.
 Let’s look closer at each of these methods:

 - Seismic: Active seismic uses a release of energy at the surface to propagate a wave downward.
-As the wave travels downward through the rock they will have a certain velocity based on that type of rock and the fluid it contains.
-When the wave transfers from one rock into another or from on fluid type into another the velocity of the wave will very likely change.
+As the wave travels downward through the rock, they will have a certain velocity based on that type of rock and the fluid it contains.
+When the wave transfers from one rock into another or from one fluid type into another the velocity of the wave will very likely change.
 When the velocity of the wave changes at these faces then there can be a reflecting wave that travels upward back towards the surface.
 A network of sensors records the time and intensity of the waves returning to the surface.
 The combination of noise to signal ratio combined with the sensitivity of the sensors can sometimes give seismic the ability to differentiate between gas and oil or gas and water.
 This method does not give the ability to determine the composition of oil versus gas versus water or if there is any H2S present within the reservoir.
 Sometimes this method misses a gas horizon completely and merely is able to see the structure of the rock during the study without any inference to fluid data.

 - Geostatistics: One method of reservoir study is comparison to nearby reservoirs and geostatistics is the quantitative assumption of reservoir properties using the known properties surrounding that reservoir.
 The quality of the data in this method depends on how close and how rich your analog data is geographically to your target.
 Depending on the quality and closeness of the analog data, this can yield a wide variety of rock property and fluid data.
 This can help to assume flow rates, gas/oil ratios, water production, the presence of H2S, etc. In wildcatting, however, the closeness of this data is often low as the trial well is by definition far afield.